wenbinyugroup/ivabs/_sources/ivabs/getstart.rst.txt

     This is the Dakota error file.

 ``evals/eval.#/``
-    Each folder contains all input and output files for a single evaluation/iteration.
+    Each directory contains all input and output files for a single evaluation/iteration.

 iVABS running options